sanidhyy/miro-clone/README.md

 - Save the changes to the `.env.local` file.

+9. Install Project Dependencies using `npm install --legacy-peer-deps` or `yarn install --legacy-peer-deps`.
-9. Now app is fully configured 👍 and you can start using this app using either one of `npm run dev` or `yarn dev`.
+10. Now app is fully configured 👍 and you can start using this app using either one of `npm run dev` or `yarn dev`.

 **NOTE:** Please make sure to keep your API keys and configuration values secure and do not expose them publicly.